The Best Stainless Steel Milk Frothing Pitchers in 2020

 - Dishwasher friendly and easy to clean by hand.

 - Depending on your needs, this pitcher may be too small for some.
-To get the full 12 ounces means filling it to the brim.
+To get the full 12 ounces means filling it to the brim, which is not advisable.

 The Espro Toroid: Beautifully Designed!